 What is a bootloader?

-A bootloader, also known as a boot program or bootstrap loader, is a special operating system software that loads into the working memory of a computer after start-up.
-For this purpose, immediately after a device starts, a bootloader is generally launched by a bootable medium like a hard drive, a CD/DVD or a USB stick.
+Data of an operating system must be loaded into the working memory during device start-up.
+This is made possible by a so-called bootloader, also known as a boot program or bootstrap loader.
+For this purpose, immediately after a device starts, a bootloader is generally launched by a bootable medium like a hard drive, a CD/DVD, or a USB stick.
 The boot medium receives information from the computer’s firmware (e.g. BIOS) about where the bootloader is.
 The whole process is also described as “booting”.

 The term “bootloader” is a shortened form of the words “bootstrap loader”.
 The term stems from the fact that the boot manager is the key component in starting up the computer, so it can be likened to the support of a bootstrap when putting a boot on.